tradle/cloudpal/README.md

 | Virtual network for all your devices| No | Yes | Think Airdrop between any of your devices, no matter where they are.
 Apps that use this, feel magical.
 Stay tuned... |

 ### Beauty of the modern design
 - **Stay connected with network interruptions** Hop in the car while on WhatsApp call and the handoff from WiFi to Cell network will be semaless.
-Close the lid of your laptop, open it and you are online instantly.
-Feels so nice!
+Close the lid of your laptop, open it and you are online almost instantly.
+Feels so nice compared to leading VPN services on the market!
 - **VPN usually makes your network slower** Here you will not notice it! (we use WireGuard which is [58% faster than OpenVPN](https://restoreprivacy.com/vpn/wireguard-vs-openvpn/), commonly used by the VPNs).
 - **VPN usually transfers more data hurting your data plan**.
 Here the overhead is minimal!